pryv/dev-benchmark/README.md

 ### `single-heavy-multiple-light.sh`

-One heavy request in parallel with multiple light ones.
-The light ones should not be blocked
+One heavy Events.get request in parallel with multiple light ones.
+The light ones should not be blocked.

 ### `multiple-heavy.sh`

-Multiple heavy requests.
-The requests ones should be managed in parallel.
+Multiple heavy Events.get requests.
+The requests should be handled in parallel.

 ### `multiple-light.sh`

-Multiple light requests.
-The requests ones should be managed in parallel.
+Multiple light Events.get requests.
+The requests should be handled in parallel.

 ## Useful commands